traten/Foosball/README.md

 # Foosball LED Lights
-Python code for motion sensor activated led lights on a Foosball table
+Python 3 code for motion sensor activated LED lights on a Foosball table

-This code is for a Raspberry Pi running raspbian.
+This code is for a Raspberry Pi 3 running raspbian.

+### Wiring
 Wiring was done with a breadboard and a raspberry pi 3.
 Wiring descriptions for the lights can be found [here](https://dordnung.de/raspberrypi-ledstrip/)